ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 Proof-of-stake means the following:

-- Validating nodes have to stake at least 32 ETH into a deposit contract as collateral against bad behaviour.
-This helps protect the network because provably dishonet activity leads to some or all of that stake being destroyed.
+- Validating nodes have to stake 32 ETH into a deposit contract as collateral against bad behavior.
+This helps protect the network because provably dishonest activity leads to some or all of that stake being destroyed.
-- In every slot (spaced 6 seconds apart) a validator is randomly selected to be the block proposer.
+- In every slot (spaced twelve seconds apart) a validator is randomly selected to be the block proposer.
 They bundle transactions together, execute them and determine a new 'state'.
-They wrap this information int a block and pass it around to other validators.
+They wrap this information into a block and pass it around to other validators.
 - Other validators who hear about a new block re-execute the transactions to ensure they agree with the proposed change to the global state.
 Assuming the block is valid they add it to their own database.
 - If a validator hears about two conflicting blocks for the same slot they use their fork-choice algorithm to pick the one supported by the most staked ETH.